Transgender rights in the United States: Sports

+The US Department of Education said in 2021 that transgender students are protected under Title IX.
+There has been little to no research done on youth sports and the performance of youth trans athletes.
+Research from 2023 on trans athletes suggested that athletes who transitioned and went through the appropriate procedures performed similarly to cisgender athletes.
+However, trying to make these regulations for youth transgender athletes is more difficult to do.
+Youth transgender athletes who only identify as the opposite gender they were assigned at birth are still genetically the gender they were born as.
+This is because gender reassignment surgery is typically only available for people 18 years old or older.
+There are ways for minors to get this surgery; however, it is an extremely difficult process, and most of the time it does not go through for the safety of the child.
+This means that the research done on transgender athletes' performance does not apply to them because that research is based on athletes who have undergone gender reassignment.

 In November 2022, the 9th Circuit Court of Appeals ruled that the Miss United States of America pageant was allowed to categorically bar trans women from the competition, stating that the pageant's purpose was to celebrate "the ideal vision of American womanhood", and that allowing trans women to compete would make the pageant unable to do this.
 (This is a different pageant from Miss USA, which does admit trans women.)

 In early 2023, the Florida High School Athletics Association recommended that all female athletes be mandated to supply up to date information on their menstrual cycles to a database accessible by their school's administrators.
 This was speculated by many to be a method of both enforcing abortion restrictions, and detecting any female athletes who might be trans women in violation of the state's ban.

 In early 2023, a federal bill that would ban transgender women from competing in women's sports nationwide was introduced as HR 734, "Protecting Women and Girls in Sports Act."
 The bill passed the house in April 2023 with all Republicans voting for it and all Democrats voting against it.
 The Senate, as expected, did not take up the bill.
 President Biden vowed to veto it if it reached his desk.